 A Nigerian wedding ceremony has traditionally marked a time for the families of the bride and groom to join together to become one family.
 Before the wedding, the groom asks for the bride’s hand in marriage and the bride’s family is gifted, the equivalent of a dowry, in exchange for their daughter.
 A gesture called money spraying is used at weddings where guests shower the bride and groom with money, wishing them a prosperous marriage.

-In earlier periods in the U.S., it was common to have weddings on weekdays as Saturday was considered bad luck.
+Similarly in the U.S. there are some interesting traditions.
+For example, in earlier times, it was common to have weddings on weekdays as Saturday was considered bad luck.
 Mondays were for health and Tuesdays were for wealth.
 Wednesdays were thought to be the best day to have a wedding.
 Additionally, most weddings took place at high noon which today may seem early.